2022 9:16, colour, 30 sec loop,

 CROSSROADS: Singapore Art Week 2024 and 2022

-Blood Sun I and II conjure a Malayan tiger-human hybrid as a spectral form that resists singular definition.
+Blood Sun I and II conjure a Malayan tiger-human hybrid as a spectral form that resists fixed definition.
 Caught between human, animal, and machine, this figure embodies both the instability of form and the imperative of adaptation within precarious environments.
-More than a fantastical creation, the hybrid emerges as a response to ecological, political, and technological forces that continually reshape the conditions of survival.
+More than a fantastical creation, the hybrid emerges as a response to ecological and technological forces that continually reshape the conditions of survival.

-Native to the Malayan Peninsula, the Malayan tiger carries the weight of extinction, colonial violence and capitalist extraction.
+Native to the Malayan Peninsula, the Malayan tiger carries the weight of colonial violence and capitalist extraction.
 Merging with human and machinic traits, it becomes a liminal body negotiating on the pressures of modernity, myth-making and futurity.
-In these looped animations, hybridity functions as both a strategy for survival and an act of speculation.
-The works imagines a future where adaptation and transformation are inseparable, where the boundaries between species and systems dissolve in mutable states.
-Within this flux, the hybrid refuses erasure, insisting on its presence amidst volatility and the ongoing cycles of (re)generation.
+In these looped animations, Blood Sun I and II imagines a world where adaptation and transformation are inseparable, where the boundaries between species and systems dissolve in mutable states.